 As the business continues to evolve, do you foresee diversity and inclusion staying as a part of the DNA of the business?

 Yes, we are very committed to it.
 Obviously, there would be more governance and framework as we scale-up, but we are very deliberate in maintaining the practices we started in the beginning, and have been clear about the kind of workplace we want to create – flat hierarchy, lots of diversity in terms of skills, gender, background, and thought.
 We want a diverse team that’s united by a shared ‘why’.
 As in “why” we’re all here.
-It’s something that has always united us at Xinja in building a bank that’s here to help customers get ahead and do more with their money by understanding it better.Posted almost 2 years ago
+It’s something that has always united us at Xinja in building a bank that’s here to help customers get ahead and do more with their money by understanding it better.Posted about 2 years ago